tisfeng/Easydict/docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md

 Note that the dictionary generated above has a very simple interface, and usually Mdicts circulating on the web will come with a copy of beautified css, such as `oald8.css`.
 Since pyglossary does not handle css automatically, we need to do it manually by copying the contents of `oald8.css` and appending it to the `DefaultStyle.css` inside the `oald8-apple.dictionary` file.
 If you want to customize the css, you also modify this file.

-The name of the dictionary can be changed via `Info.plist`, where `Bundle name` is the name of the dictionary to be displayed in the application interface, and `Bundle display name` is the name of the dictionary to be displayed in the settings page.
+The name of the dictionary can be changed via `Info.plist`, where the `Bundle name` is the name of the dictionary to be displayed in the application interface, and the `Bundle display name` is the name of the dictionary to be displayed in the settings page.
 For convenience, it is recommended that both be set to the same value.

 END.